Compiling OpenEB on Windows from sources

 Note

-OpenEB is the open source version of our code base for the modules Base, Core, Core ML, Driver, UI, and HAL (see Metavision modules organization).
-If you acquired the full source code of the SDK (through our SDK Pro offer), OpenEB will also be the basis of your installation, but you should follow the installation guide of SDK Pro.
+OpenEB is the open source version of our code base for the modules Base, Core, Core ML, Stream, UI, and HAL (see Metavision modules organization).
+If you own the full source code of the SDK (see our SDK offers), OpenEB will also be the basis of your installation, but you should follow the installation guide of SDK from sources.

 If you don’t want to go through some compilation steps, you can download pre-built Windows installer of Metavision modules.
 To do so, follow our specific installation guide.